Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/upgrade-to-60.md

 ```

 The `includeDependencies` directive is no longer supported.
-It was already recommended not to use this directive, as it is too implicit.
+It was already recommended not to use this directive, as it's too implicit.
 In the ZCML files of your add-on, search for `includeDependencies`.
 Replace all of its instances by explicitly loading any ZCML from other packages used by the add-on.
 Here is a sample change from [`dexterity.membrane`](https://github.com/collective/dexterity.membrane/pull/60):